di3italis/API-Project-Jono/README.md

     }
     ```

-### All endpoints that require proper authorization
+### ✅All endpoints that require proper authorization

 All endpoints that require authentication and the current user does not have the
 correct role(s) or permission(s).